pairwinter/generator-tiny/README.md

-#This generator is only used by myself, and the function is very poor, please not install!
+#This generator is only used by myself, and the function is very poor, please do not install!
 #What is it?
 A generator of Yo and a tool that based on NodeJS
 To create the apps and the view templates with the user input arguments. save the time for developer to develop new feature.